 Since the e-reader app I’m discussing today is an EPUB file reader, let’s discuss first what an EPUB file is and how it relates to e-books.
 The term EPUB, or ePub, is short for “electronic publication” and refers to an e-book file format that uses the .epub file extension.

 The EPUB format is supported by most e-readers and various software and mobile apps have been developed to enable smartphones, tablets, and computers to support the format.
 The International Digital Publishing Forum (IDPF) published EPUB as a technical standard

 It became the IDPF’s official standard in September 2007, replacing the older Open eBook standard.

-Meanwhile, the Book Industry Study Group (BISG) in the US endorses the EPUB 3 as the best format for packaging content and even called on the global book publishing industry to make it as a single standard.
+Meanwhile, the Book Industry Study Group (BISG) in the US endorses the EPUB 3 as the best format for packaging content and even called on the global book publishing industry to make it a single standard.